redcode/Z80/README.md

 cmake --install . [--strip]
 ```

-Use the `--strip` option to remove all non-public symbols when installing non-debug builds of the shared library.
+Use the `--strip` option when installing non-debug builds of the shared library.

 # Running the tests